ajschumacher/ajschumacher.github.io/20150220-data_science_isnt_magic/index.md

      * [http://schools.nyc.gov/AboutUs/schools/data/attendancexml/](http://schools.nyc.gov/AboutUs/schools/data/attendancexml/)
  * [Data Science Tools](data_science_tools/) ([slides](data_science_tools/big.html))
  * Connect to RStudio in the cloud
+     * Backup plan:
+         * Install the appropriate `R` distribution for your system from this [mirror](http://watson.nci.nih.gov/cran_mirror/).
+         * Install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop) for `R`.
+The RStudio site should suggest an appropriate package for your system.
+         * Download and unzip the [files](https://github.com/ajschumacher/odddsim/archive/master.zip) we're using.
+(They're [on GitHub](https://github.com/ajschumacher/odddsim), so you can clone if you prefer.)
  * [OSEMN Attendance in R](osemn_attendance_in_R/) ([slides](osemn_attendance_in_R/big.html))
  * Even more OSEMN attendance + weather
  * DC voter file